Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 Remember how we used Series of booleans to filter DataFrames?
 It is exactly the same!

-If we do not customise the arguments of `.duplicated()`, duplicates rows will only be picked out if entire rows are repeated.
-This limits our ability to diagnose duplicate values/types, and how to treat it.
+If we do not customise the arguments of `.duplicated()`, duplicate rows will only be picked out if entire rows are repeated.
+This limits our ability to diagnose duplicate values/types, and how to treat them.

 To calibrate how we find duplicates, we use 2 arguments from `.duplicated()`:

 1. `subset`: the list of column names to check for duplication.
-For example, it allows us to check for duplicates in the first and last column only.
+For example, it allows us to check for duplicates in the first and last columns only.

 2. `keep`: whether to keep *first* (`"first"`), *last* (`"last"`) or *all* (`False`) duplicate values

-We can use `.sort_values(by=col_name)` to sort the data to see duplicate values clearer.
+We can use `.sort_values(by=col_name)` to sort the data to see duplicate values clearly.

 ### Treating duplicate values